xisang233/XiaoShuJiang/综合英语/2017-3-16presentation.md

 grammar_cjkRuby: true
 ---

 Good afternoon, ladies and gentlemen.
 I am 史鸿梭，from Japanese dapartment.
 Thank you very much for coming along here today.
 I hope you'll find my presenttion interesting.
 The purpose of today's presentation is to take a introduction about Japanese traditional light poetry, Waka.
-Now let begin by what is Waka.
-Secondly, I want to introduce my favourate Waka.
+First I'd like to introduce what is Waka.
+Then, I want to introduce my favourate Waka.
 I'd be very happy to invite you to ask questions at the end of the session and I'm sure there'll be plenty of time for us to discuss some of the points that have been raised.

 The word waka has two different but related meanings: the original meaning was "poetry in Japanese"; the later, more common definition refers to Tanka, means Short poem, a poetry in a 5-7-5-7-7.
 And today I want to introduce about the later, Tanka.
 Let us compare the Waka to the Haiku: